 It’s very difficult to explain the Bloukrans bungee experience in words.
 You have to feel the cocktail of jumbled up emotions hitting you all at once, listen to the small nagging voice saying ‘the cord around your ankle is going to slip’, feel the blood rush to your temple once you’ve dived head down and experience the joy of being one with yourself on the near-death journey.
 You may be no adrenalin junkie, but you’ll feel the rush too.
 It’s just like marriage, you’ll never be ready for the jump until you take the leap.

-Our two cents, a trip to South Africa without this jump.
+Our two cents, a trip to South Africa is incomplete without this jump.
 If you’re a couple like us, it will be a bonding experience like none other.
 It works very well as a bachelor trip activity as well.
 The final jump before the final jump.
 Not so much for a relaxed family vacation.
 The bundle of nerves you gather from the experience takes some time settling down.
 For us it’s one more ticked off the bucket list, with several other leaps to go.